-This innovative, action-oriented, hands-on program is designed for non-financial managers who wish to learn how accounting and financial processes work, and how to interpret the powerful messages that can emerge from the numbers.
-The program focuses on identifying and removing financial management roadblocks and helps establish a sustainable program of financial discipline and awareness.
+This innovative, action-oriented, hands-on program in English language is designed for non-financial managers who wish to learn how accounting and financial processes work, and how to interpret the powerful messages that can emerge from the numbers.
+Finance for the Non-finance Executive (FIN) focuses on identifying and removing financial management roadblocks and helps establish a sustainable program on financial discipline and awareness.

 - Developing awareness of external financial markets and their effects on management decisions

 - Explaining relationships between revenue and costs and asset management; how return on capital employed (ROCE) is built from these two components, and how profit differs from cash

 - Forensic analysis of cash-flow statements to predict financial stress

 - Understanding the basic valuation framework surrounding investment decisions; measuring consequences of time adjustment, amounts of relevant cash flow, and risks

 - Introducing new techniques in cost measurement, such as activity-based costing and value-chain analysis; discussing the relevance of these tools

 - Effective cooperation with internal and external financial specialists